Explore the wealth of unique culinary delights with your group on these nine unique and delicious food trails

 Connecticut Pizza Trail

-While New York and Chicago get the majority of the press clippings, Connecticut has quietly staked its claim as a major player in this country’s pizza wars.
+While New York and Chicago get the majority of the press clippings, Connecticut has quietly staked its claim as a major player in this country’s pizza wars and is home to one of the country’s most traveled food trails.
 Known as apizza, New Haven-style pizza is traditionally baked in a coal-fired oven at temperatures above 650 degrees Fahrenheit.
-Its famous pizza consists of crust, oregano and tomato sauce with a bit of grated pecorino romano cheese.
+Its famous pizza consists of crust, oregano and tomato sauce with a bit of grated Pecorino Romano cheese.
 The trail debuted in 2015 and highlights 68 pizza institutions across the state.
 Some of the more must-see spots include Frank Pepe’s of New Haven, Sally’s Apizza in New Haven and Mystic Pizza in Mystic, which was the inspiration behind the Julia Roberts movie of the same name.

 Denver Beer Trail (Colorado)